edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

 }
 </pre>

 This script will test connectivity to the WLC and if this test fails, re-configure the network interfaces on the Open-Mesh device.
 This script should run regularly, as configuration changes pushed from CloudTrax can undo any changes.
-This can be accomplished by creating a symbolic link from /sbin/wlc to /etc/cron.5mins/wlc with the command &#8220;_ln -s /sbin/wlc /etc/cron.5mins/wlc_&#8220;.
+This can be accomplished by creating a symbolic link from /sbin/wlc to /etc/cron.5mins/wlc with the command "_ln -s /sbin/wlc /etc/cron.5mins/wlc_".

 Check your results with: